ENDscript 2.0

 What is ENDscript?

-ENDscript is a friendly Web server, which extracts and renders a comprehensive analysis of primary to quaternary protein structure information in an automated way.
+ENDscript is a user-friendly web server that extracts and renders a comprehensive analysis of primary to quaternary protein structure information in an automated way.

-• ENDscript is a tool of choice for biologists and structural biologists, which allows generating with a few mouse clicks a set of detailed high quality figures and 3D interactive representations of their proteins of interest.
+• ENDscript is a tool of choice for biologists and structural biologists, allowing them to generate a set of detailed, high-quality figures and interactive 3D representations of their proteins of interest with just a few mouse clicks.

-Hence, the experimenter can rapidly explore the structure of its favorite protein and identify the zones of conservation.
+This allows the experimenter to quickly explore the structure of their favorite protein and identify areas of conservation.

-• All ENDscript needs is the coordinates of the liganded or unliganded protein of interest in Protein Data Bank format.
+• All ENDscript needs is the 3D coordinates of the liganded or unliganded protein of interest in PDB or CIF format.

-• With its simplified interface and its ability to quickly render the key features of any protein, ENDscript is also an effective educational tool, which can be used during courses or practical work sessions in structural biology.
+• With its simple interface and its ability to quickly render the key features of any protein, ENDscript is also an effective educational tool that can be used during courses or practical work sessions in structural biology.

 ENDscript 3D representation